idleberg/Bootstrap-Listr/README.md

     # minify CSS, uglify JS
     gulp make

 Steps 2-3 can be repeated anytime after the first.
-You also have `gulp clean` and `gulp lint` at hand, `gulp css`, `gulp js` & `gulp php` will lint the specific file-types.
+You also have `gulp clean`, `gulp upgrade` and `gulp lint` at hand, `gulp css`, `gulp js` & `gulp php` will lint the specific file-types.

 #### Bash script

 If for some reason you can't use Gulp, there is a bash script provided to perform most of the tasks.
 Run `./nulp.sh` and follow instructions.
-As with the Gulp tasks, you can use `./nulp.sh init`, `./nulp.sh setup` and `./nulp.sh theme` for individual steps of the scripts.
+As with the Gulp tasks, you can use `./nulp.sh init`, `./nulp.sh setup` and `./nulp.sh theme` for individual steps of the script.

 ### CDN